-Just having your appendix out in the US could cost £20,000, even assuming there are no complications.
+Just having your appendix out in the US costs an average of £26,000, even assuming there are no complications.

 Don’t try to skimp by not declaring your pre-existing conditions.
 The Foreign Office says that as many as one in five travellers who do take out a policy are willing to risk invalidating it by not declaring an existing condition because they are on medication which allows them to manage it.

 The truth is, invalid insurance is worse than no insurance.
 At least with no insurance you haven’t wasted money on a policy that you have rendered useless.

 The European Health Insurance Card (EHIC) is no substitute for proper medical insurance.
 It is only valid in Europe anyway, where the level of care that can be accessed varies from country to county.
 But with Brexit negotiations ongoing, it's worth checking before you go.